WORLD’S FIRST FUSION CUISINE

 It is a blend of succulent and creamy braised pork, usually belly or ribs, simmered in a rich sauce flavored with star anise, cinnamon, and soy sauce.
 Perfectly cooked over low heat, the dish’s flavors combine to create a taste that will stick in your memory forever.

-In order to absorb the flavorful sauce, capela is typically served with crusty bread or steaming white rice, creating a hearty and filling dish.
+To absorb the flavorful sauce, Capela is typically served with crusty bread or steamed white rice, creating a hearty and filling dish.

 To see the recipe click here